 You can set up consumption billing using a one-time funding of the pre-paid balance OR by setting up an auto-recharge ( recommended ) amount with a minimum balance that will trigger a purchase for that recharge amount.
 Initially, it's suggested that you set up auto recharge amounts that allow you to monitor actual usage and find the right auto recharge thresholds that meet your needs and usage patterns.
 Communications Credits should be monitored over time and then adjust the minimum balance and recharge amounts as needed to be tailored for each organization's needs.

-In the Office 365 admin center > Billing > Purchase Services > Add Ons you can select Communication Credits to add the credits, and you can add credit manually at any time.
+In the Microsoft 365 admin center > Billing > Purchase Services > Add Ons you can select Communication Credits to add the credits, and you can add credit manually at any time.
 You can also enable the Auto-recharge option, which will allow automatic account refills when the balance falls below the threshold that you set.
 If you choose to fund your Communications Credits balance with a one-time amount and then the balance falls to zero, the additional calling scenarios above will no longer work, including toll-free phone numbers.
 As such, it's recommended that you use the Auto-recharge setting to avoid any disruption of service should your Communications Credits balance reach 0 (zero).
 You will be sent emails to all users with global, billing and teams admin roles, when recharge transactions succeed, recharge transactions fail (such as an expired credit card), and or your Communications Credits balance reaches 0 (zero).
 You may also view your current Communication Credits balance by going to Billing > Your products > Communications Credits.